Purpose

 c1column tovarchar(20):obclient> ALTER TABLE test_alter5 MODIFY COLUMN c1 varchar(20);

-Change the foreign key constraint rule
+Change the foreign key constraint rules

-t2that contains an integer column namedc1and define a foreign key constraint:obclient> CREATE TABLE t2(c1 int, CONSTRAINT fk_cst_test FOREIGN KEY (c1) REFERENCES t1(c1) on update set null on delete no action);Execute the following statement to query the
+t2that contains an integer column namedc1and define a foreign key constraint:obclient> CREATE TABLE t2(c1 int, CONSTRAINT fk_cst_test FOREIGN KEY (c1) REFERENCES t1(c1) on update set null on delete no action);Execute the following command to query the

-+-------------+-------------+ | update_rule | delete_rule | +-------------+-------------+ | SET NULL | NO ACTION | +-------------+-------------+UPDATE_RULE:SET NULLindicates that the foreign key is set toNULLwhen the primary key is updated.DELETE_RULE:NO ACTIONindicates that the constraint is checked when the primary key is deleted, and the operation may be blocked.
++-------------+-------------+ | update_rule | delete_rule | +-------------+-------------+ | SET NULL | NO ACTION | +-------------+-------------+UPDATE_RULE:SET NULLindicates that the foreign key is set toNULLwhen the value of the primary key is updated.DELETE_RULE:NO ACTIONindicates that the constraint is checked when the primary key is deleted, and the operation may be blocked.

 Rename a column